lawabb/rad-gate/README.md

 ![IR Sensor stands](doc/IR_sensor_stands.jpg)

 To setup the sensor,  the Tx/Rx unit must be accurately pointed and aligned with a reflector unit.
-To make this easier you can change the normal mode of operation of the controller to 'setup mode' by closing a switch connected to D12 of the Arduino.
+To make the setup easier you can change the normal mode of operation of the controller to 'setup mode' by closing a switch connected to pin D12 of the Arduino.
 Once the setup mode is started, a continuous tone will be heard.
 Move the reflector and/or the tx/rx unit until the lower tone of the two tones is reliably heard.
 Test that interupting the beam with a sufficiently narrow object such as a broom handle causes the tone to change to a higher pitched tone during the interrption period.
-When satisfied with the alignment and position return the 'setup mode' switch to the normal position.
+When satisfied with the alignment and position, return the 'setup mode' switch to the normal position.
 The controller will then reset back to normal operation.

 [![Video of Controller] (https://img.youtube.com/vi/LeO_OOp3VB0/1.jpg)](https://www.youtube.com/watch?v=LeO_OOp3VB0 "Video of Controller")